 Cadsonbury Publications, Christchurch, 2012.
 Softback.
 237 pages.
 NEW

-This very impressive book is still the best account of the West Coast gold rushes, Phillip Ross May was a scholar with an international reputation.
-First published 1962, this copy is of the second revised edition.
-Very good condition.
+This very impressive and well illustrated book is still the best account of the West Coast gold rushes, as a whole.
+Philip Ross May was a west coaster and a scholar with an international reputation.

-Pegasus Press, Christchurch, 1957.
+Pegasus Press, Christchurch, 1967.
 Hardback with dust jacket.
-215 pages.
+588 pages, illustrations.
 SECONDHAND

 The most comprehensive history of the European occupation of the Buller district yet written from original material collected by the author who lived in the area all her life.
 First published in 1957, this is a facisimle reprint with a new index.